dimagi/commcare-hq/custom/opm/opm_reports/README.md

     fixtures = [f.to_json().get('fields') for f in FixtureDataItem.by_domain('opm').all()]
     prices = dict([f.values() for f in fixtures])

+Fluff window only lets you specify a timedelta.
+Fix that ish!

 ### Running tests and getting fixtures
 I had been getting forms from USERS of a domain, but I should have done it from each case!